berk76/piskworks/README.md

   Create new file QCSRC
   crtsrcpf mylib/qcsrc

-  Copy new member GOM (from src/qcsrc.gom) into QCSRC fiel using FTP client.
+  Copy new member GOM (from src/qcsrc.gom) into QCSRC file using FTP client.

   You can see and modify source code in SEU editor
   strseu srcfile(QCSRC) srcmbr(GOM)

-  Compile it using crtbndc command
+  Compile program using crtbndc command
   crtbndc pgm(GOM)

-  Finally you can run it
+  Finally you can run it...
   call GOM